dt

 - Ensure every

-<dt>has at least one associated<dd> - Maintain logical grouping of terms and descriptions
+<dt>has at least one associated<dd> - Consider using

 <dfn>inside<dt>for the defining instance of a term